creaator-afk/srirammandir_iterateio/README.md

 - **Divine Music**: Listen to devotional music.
 - **Mandir Darshan**: Virtual tours of temples.
 - **Hindu Literature**: Access a vast collection of Hindu literature.
-- **Panchang**: Get detailed information about Tithi, Auspicious-Inauspicious timings, and upcoming fasts and festivals.
+- **PanchangSection**: Get detailed information about Tithi, Auspicious-Inauspicious timings, and upcoming fasts and festivals.

 ## Installation